Bikini Model Natasha Oakley Flaunts Insane Cleavage In Leopard Print Attire For Latest Instagram Update

-Bikini model Natasha Oakley is no stranger to showing off her insane physique on social media, and post shared to Instagram on Tuesday is another in a long line of sultry snaps posted by the starlet — and fans went wild for her unique ensemble.
+Bikini model Natasha Oakley is no stranger to showing off her insane physique on social media, and a post shared to Instagram on Tuesday is another in a long line of sultry snaps posted by the starlet.
+Her fans went wild for her unique ensemble.

-For the snap, Oakley chose a leopard print outfit that clung to her curves perfectly.
+For the snap, Oakley chose a leopard print outfit that clung to her every curve.
 The two-piece number featured a long-sleeved top with a dramatic, plunging neckline that showed off the model’s buxom chest and ample cleavage.
-She playfully tied the fabric of the shirt around her chest, leaving little to the imagination as she nearly spilled out of the skin-tight garb.
+She playfully tied the fabric of the shirt around her chest, leaving little to the imagination as she nearly spilled out of the skintight garb.

-Oakley chose a skirt in a matching pattern that crept up her voluptuous thighs and left room to show off her tan cowboy boots that accentuated her toned legs.
-As she pressed her arms down into the grass, she pushed her chest together creating an even more sizzling look.
+Oakley chose to wear a skirt in a matching pattern, one that crept up her voluptuous thighs.
+The skirt left room to show off her tan cowboy boots — boots that accentuated her toned, tanned legs.
+As she pressed her arms down into the grass, she pushed her chest together, creating an even more sensual look.

-The model wore her honey-colored locks in long, beach-babe waves that spilled over her shoulders, and she tied some loose pieces back, letting some tendrils fall down to frame her gorgeous face.
-She wore contouring, with heavy sweeps of blush, and a dark-pink, matte gloss that emphasized her plump pout.
+The model wore her honey-colored locks in long, beach-babe waves that spilled over her shoulders.
+She tied some loose pieces back, letting some tendrils fall down to frame her gorgeous face.
+She wore contouring — with heavy sweeps of blush — and a dark-pink matte lip gloss that emphasized her plump pout.

-For accessories, Oakley chose several dainty, layered necklaces in alternating brass, gold, and silver metals.
-She carried an interesting looking purse in black that featured a circular design and stunning beadwork and she carried some on-trend sunglasses in brown.
+For accessories, Oakley chose several dainty layered necklaces in alternating brass, gold, and silver metals.
+She carried an interesting looking black purse, one that featured a circular design and stunning beadwork.
+The model also carried some trendy brown sunglasses to protect her eyes from the sun.

-Oakley was one of several celebrities who attended the Coachella Festival over the weekend, and from the looks of it, she had an amazing time.
+Oakley was one of several celebrities who attended the Coachella music festival over the weekend, and from the looks of it, she had an amazing time.
 Her and her pal — fellow bikini model Devin Brugman — showed off several sizzling looks from the festival, and Oakley went full on bohemian-chic as she took in the sights and sounds of the exciting weekend.

 As Oakley posted to Instagram, the model showed off her voluptuous frame by wearing a peasant-style crop top that featured several ruffles.
-She wore the top off the shoulders, giving her fans a glimpse of her sun-kissed skin, and let her chiseled abdomen get some time in the spotlight as well.
-Oakley paired the look with a flowing, off-white skirt — complete with a massive slit up the thigh — adding to the sexiness of the ensemble.
+She wore the top off the shoulders, giving her fans a glimpse of her sun-kissed skin.
+She let her chiseled abdomen get some time in the spotlight, as well.
+Oakley paired the look with a flowing off-white skirt — one boasting a massive slit up the thigh — adding to the sexiness of the ensemble.

 For that look, she wore a pair of tan sunglasses and carried a purse with oversized beadwork.
 She added a pair of nude sandals with a high heel, and pleated her long, flowing hair in gorgeous waves that cascaded down her body.